CDSeattleMEAN052017/jack_brounstein/readme.md

 User Validations **GitHub**|
 AlwaysNote **GitHub**|

-### Thursday, April 18
+### Thursday, May 18

 Angular routes and services

-Read about the HTTP module, which we'll be using tomorrow to make requests to our server once we have a full MEAN app.
+Read Routing & Observables and Services, Promises, & HTTP.
+Note that we'll be using the HTTP module tomorrow to make requests to our server once we have a full MEAN app.

 Assignments|
 ---|